Open hours: 08:00 AM - 08:00 PM

 Understanding Revision Knee Replacement Surgery

-When a knee replacement fails due to wear and tear, infection, or alignment issues, a revision surgery is required.
-This procedure involves removing the old implant, preparing the area, and inserting a new one.
+When a knee replacement fails due to wear and tear, infection, or alignment issues, a revision knee replacement surgery is required.
+This procedure involves removing the old implant, preparing the area, and inserting a new one to restore function and reduce pain.
+Revision surgery is more complex than the initial knee replacement, as it requires specialized techniques to address bone loss, tissue damage, and implant stability.

 Why is Revision Knee Replacement Surgery Needed?